One Minute Mayonnaise (Video)

-How to make mayonnaise in only one minute!
-Thick, creamy and ultra easy to make with a stick blender.
-This recipe is fail-proof!
+How to make mayonnaise in just one minute!
+It’s thick, creamy, and super easy to make with a stick blender.
+This recipe works every time!

-- It only takes 1 minute using an immersion blender to turn the ingredients into a thick, creamy spread that's much healthier than store bought.
+In just one minute, an immersion blender transforms these ingredients into a thick, creamy spread that’s healthier than store-bought and incredibly versatile.

 Ingredients needed

-- Dijon Mustard: Mustard adds a depth of flavor to the mayo and helps to emulsify the oil along with the egg yolk.
+- Dijon Mustard: Mustard adds a depth of flavor to the mayo and helps to emulsify the oil and egg yolk.

-- Acid: Lemon juice and apple cider vinegar are added to help brighten up the flavor and to inhibit bacterial growth.
+- Acid: Lemon juice and apple cider vinegar are added to help brighten up and balance the flavors.

-- Keep processing until completely blended.
-Use a spatula to stir the mayo vigorously after blending the help smooth it out.
+Keep processing until thoroughly blended.
+Use a spatula to stir the mayo vigorously after blending to help smooth it out.

-Store the mayo covered in the fridge for up to 4-5 days.
+Store the mayonnaise covered in the fridge for up to 4-5 days.
 Freezing is not recommended.

 One Minute Mayonnaise